Programmierpraktikum-MVA/big-brother/README.md

 ## Branching
 Troughout the project the main branch should always be deployable.
 Therefore it's not allowed to push to the main branch.
-If you want a branch to be merged, tell your supervisor.
-They will make sure that the changes are properly reviewed and then merge the branch into main.
-If a supervisor assigns a task to you then it should be somehow indicated either which branch should be used or the branch is already created.

 Supervisors should make sure that code that gets modified for an issue (at the same time) has a minimal amount of collision.
 This makes merging less painful.
+If a supervisor assigns a task to you then it should be somehow indicated either which branch should be used or the branch is already created.

 __Note__: Unfortunately I couldn't setup the protection of the main branch or rather it's enforcement.
 Otherwise we would need to go public or upgrade our organization subscription.
 Since we might store sensitive information in our repository or database (and might not be aware of some security threads) we wouldn't others to access the code.

+## Pull requests
+If you want a branch to be merged, tell your supervisor.
+They will make sure that the changes are properly reviewed and then merge the branch into main (or another branch).
+In order to do it assign pull request to your supervisor and set the other parameters of the pull request accordingly.
+After the branch has been pulled the supervisor might decide to delete the branch that has been pulled.